maurges/every-rust-gui-library/notes.md

 the library is really not yet ready.
 Let's finish it since there isn't much left.

+No cyrillic support, well to be expected honestly.

+Ok, adding saving and loading really was a piece of cake at this point.
+My impression with this library is that it builds on great foundational concepts, but implements them half-assedly at this point.
+Like, why would you not make a list for bindings?
+Why are half the lens routines written by me?
+Also there are just plain bugs and unfinished stuff.
+And for some reason I can't also write my own basic widgets, the typeclass is closed for no good reason.
+In the end, I have high hopes for this library in the future.
+The api can be made really nice, and also you can reject your ideas of imgui with this api; you can make better widgets and better support for custom widgets, and it will become like druid, but more compact and simple.

+- Default widgets: ugly, buggy, few
+- Creating simple widgets: impossible
+- Creating compound widgets: very simple
+- Layouting: rows and columns, buggy
+- Custom layouts: impossible
+- Reactivity: great
+- Setting up: easy
+- Documentation: very basic, sometimes missing
+- Tutorial: none
+- Diving into source: simple source
+- Overall: can't recommend now, but looks interesting

 ## sciter-rs

 Sciter is a stripped-down browser, with html and css and js engines.
 It's